 Working with animation timings and graphs is pretty much like working with text.
 In order to accelerate and streamline your workflow in Principle, you should consider the following key points:

-The order and the logic of actions.
+- The order and the logic of actions

 Make the impossible possible with substitutions and images

 Think through the animation’s logic, break it down into components, then use masks and put your objects in the appropriate order.

 Use tricks while importing

 There are several ways to import materials for your prototype into Principle:

-Drag and Drop directly from Sketch.
+- Drag and drop directly from Sketch

-Create an image library in an appropriate format.
+- Create an image library in an appropriate format

-Import from Sketch function.
+- Use the Import from Sketch function

-The latter appeared in the recent 1.1. update and made the process of importing much more comfortable.
-To use this function you must have your project’s design file opened in Sketch.
-Great thing here is that you can choose desirable resolution for your project.
+I prefer to use the Import from Sketch function.
+To do so, you must have your project’s design file opened in Sketch.
+The great thing here is that you can choose a desirable resolution for your project.
 The main drawback, though, is the impossibility of importing separate artboards and pages.

-It’s very convenient to use an element’s coordinates from Sketch to organize elements in the prototype.
+- It’s very convenient to use an element’s coordinates from Sketch to organize elements in the prototype.
 The coordinates are identical if you use the same document resolution in both apps.

 Export prototypes as MOV or GIF

 Personally, I prefer the following long but effective approach to creating GIFs for my prototypes:

-Assemble video and mockup in After Effects.
+- Assemble a video and mockup in After Effects.

-Export it as a PNG sequence.
+- Export it as a PNG sequence.

 - Using Adobe Photoshop, assemble the sequence into a GIF animation and adjust its size and quality according to requirements.

 Final advice: Always keep experimenting and researching